 Statement of Compliance.

-Prior to the issue of any Occupation Certificate, aTraffic Management Plan is to be prepared.
+Prior to the issue of any Occupation Certificate, aTraffic Management Plan is to be prepared and approved by Council’s Traffic Engineering Department.
 The Plan shall include all details of any traffic control measures and the management of heavy vehicles servicing the Penrith Health Centre manoeuvring on the site.
 The Plan shall include, but not limited to, the provision of:

 Traffic controllers to provide oversight and manage heavy vehicles during their manoeuvring on the site.